Get,

 • Tea

-Cantaloupes are available throughout the year and you must consume them within 3 days of purchase for the freshest taste.
+Cantaloupes are available throughout the year and you must consume them within 3 days of purchase for the freshest taste17.
 Adding cantaloupe to your daily diet will help you get all the nutrients required for the proper functioning of your body.
-Cantaloupes are loaded with vitamins, minerals and antioxidants, they are eaten by children and adults.
+Cantaloupes are loaded with vitamins, minerals and antioxidants, they are eaten by children and adults3.

-It is necessary to speak with a certified doctor before taking any herbal supplements.
-You must never discontinue or replace any ongoing medicine with an ayurvedic/herbal supplement without consulting a certified doctor.
+However, before incorporating anything new into your routine diet, it is necessary to speak with a certified doctor, especially if you have a medical condition like diabetes or are on any medications.
+You must never discontinue or replace any ongoing medicine with an Ayurveda/herbal supplement without consulting a certified doctor.

 Dr. Rajeev Singh, BAMS